secretstartups/handbook/content/handbook/marketing/developer-relations/developer-advocacy/_index.md

 ### What fits in our strategy

 When we are reviewing opportunities or requests for support, we must be able to answer yes to each of these questions to move forward with the work:
-1. Will this work support, grow, and/or engage the GitLab community?
+1. Will this work support, grow, and/or engage the GitLab community, i.e. end-users, prospects and customers?
 1. Is there a measurable impact against one of our team's KPIs?
 Because of GitLab's [global optimization subvalue](/handbook/values/#global-optimization), we'll also consider requests that influence a company KPI or contribute to progress on an OKR.
-1. Has an issue been created with to define the work and assign a DRI?
+1. Has an issue been created to define the work and assign a DRI?

 If the answer to any of the above questions is "no", we ask the requestor to take one of the following actions:
 1. make adjustments so we can take on the work